Code-Institute-Submissions/MS1-Catsitting/README.md

 - As a returning visitor,  I want to access contact options so that I can reach the company for further queries.
 - As a frequent visitor, I want to contact the company so that I can arrange a meet & greet.
 - As a frequent visitor, I want to quickly access the company social media account so that I can further check their credentials.
-- As a business owner, I want to provide links to our social media accounts so that I grow my online community.
+- As a business owner, I want to provide links to our social media accounts so that I can grow my online community.
 ```

 ### **Features left to implement**